 - Less chance of plant injury, but not always, so consult product labels.

 - Generally compatible with beneficial predators and parasites (natural enemies), beneficial nematodes (check company websites for more information).

-- Can improve nutrient uptake of certain elements.
+- Improved uptake of certain nutrients.

 Limitations of Biological Fungicides

 - Must be used preventively, for they will not cure diseased plants.